Kunle123/StoryWall/docs/setup/TIKTOK_APP_SUBMISSION_RESPONSE.md

-# TikTok App Submission - Product and Scope Explanation
+hat c# TikTok App Submission - Product and Scope Explanation

 Use this response for the "Explain how each product and scope works within your app or website" question in the TikTok Developer Portal.